longvbptit/Instagram/README.md

 <!-- Features -->
 ## Features

 - Login and Signup Screen:
+  - Login using Email and Password
   - Allow user to log in if they already have an account or create a new one.
 - Home Screen:
   - View all posts from users that you are following.